[Investigation] Is Luxembourg the weak link in EU and Nato security?

 But the NOS conducted a Luxembourg inspection in 2019 and gave it a broad all-clear, Nato sources told EUobserver.

-Some experts said it was hard to believe the NOS would turn a blind eye if the SRE trade-union was right.
+And some experts said it was hard to believe the NOS would have turned a blind eye if the SRE trade union was right.

 Edward Arnold, a security specialist at the Royal United Services Institute (RUSI) think-tank in London, was a British military officer serving at Nato in Belgium when Russia first invaded Ukraine in 2014.